sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

 -   Validation for the any unwanted process termination during the test
 -   Monitoring the memory usage of the system during the test
--   Validate that the responses are received in the client from the gNMI server.
+-   Validate that the responses are received in the client from the NMI server.

 ## SET UPDATE operation